Changes to the Russia/Ukraine Regulations as of 23 May 2023

 This adds additional individuals (336) to the list of persons, entities and bodies subject to restrictive measures.

-For further information and background to this sanctions package, please see press release, dated 24 February 2022, from the Department of Foreign Affairs, the website of the Department of Finance, and press release, dated 23 February 2022, from the Council of the EU.
+For further information and background to this sanctions package, please see press release, dated 24 February 2022, from the Department of Foreign Affairs, the website of the Department of Finance, and press release, dated 23 February 2022, from the Council of the EU

-Reporting by credit institutions of deposits exceeding EUR 100,000
+• Reporting by credit institutions of deposits exceeding EUR 100,000;

+The European Commission launched a whistleblower tool on 4 March 2022.
 If you are aware of possible violations of any EU sanctions, you can bring this to the attention of the European Commission by voluntarily providing information.
 This information can relate, for example, to facts concerning sanctions violations, their circumstances and the individuals, companies and third countries involved.
 These can be facts that are not publicly known but are known to you and can cover past, ongoing or planned sanctions violations, as well as attempts to circumvent EU sanctions.
 View further details on the EU sanctions whistleblower tool.